-If you close a fixed term bond early you could even get less back than you invested after the interest charge.
-Penalty charges vary between providers so make sure you ask before opening your bond.
+Penalty charges vary between providers so make sure you read the small print before opening your bond.

 Most tracker bonds will let you give notice to close the account down, or charge you based on the same notice period, for example:

-You will not be charged if you give 90 days' notice to close your bond early.
+You will not typically be charged if you give 90 days' notice to close your bond early

-You would lose 90 days' interest if you did not give notice to close the bond early.
+You would potentially lose 90 days' interest if you didn’t give notice to close the bond early

-It is not impossible to access your money in a fixed term bond, but be prepared to take a hit on the amount of interest you get as a result.
+It’s not impossible to access your money in a fixed term bond, but be prepared to take a hit on the amount of interest you would have earned as a result.

-You will either be sent a cheque in the post or the money will be transferred into your bank account after the fixed term ends (you can choose which option you prefer on the form).
+Once this request is made, you’ll either be sent a cheque in the post or the money will be transferred into the bank account you nominated for after the fixed term ends (you can choose which option you prefer on the form)

 Once you have your money, you can complete a new application form for your chosen account and deposit your money.

-Be careful, if you do find a better rate elsewhere it might not still be available if you had to wait for your money to get to you first.
+Be careful, if you do find a better rate elsewhere, as it may no longer be available if you have to wait a while to get your money.

-This is especially likely if you are sent a cheque, as you will have to wait for the funds to clear first.
+This could be the case if you’re sent a cheque, as you’ll have to wait for the cheque to arrive and the funds to clear.

-You need to be careful how much you save with each provider as the limit is £85,000 per person.
+You need to be careful how much you save with a provider, as the protection is limited to £85,000 per person.